Eugene Foss: Governor

 Foss's tenure included the 1912 textile strike in Lawrence, Massachusetts, which was stimulated by the passage of a law limiting the working hours of women and children.
 Organized by the Industrial Workers of the World (IWW, or Wobblies), the labor action united numerous immigrant groups and involved more than 20,000 workers in all of the industrial city's mills.
 Incidents of violence in the strike prompted Foss to call out the state militia, and he applied pressure on the mill owners to settle the action by threatening to withdraw them.

 Foss denied clemency for Clarence Richeson for the sensationalized murder of Avis Linell.
 Richeson had documented bouts of mental problems and was convicted without trial after eventually pleading guilty to the charges.
 His case prompted calls for reforms in the state's handling and treatment of mental patients.

 By 1913 Foss's anti-labor policies had disenchanted the state Democratic leadership, and Lieutenant Governor David I. Walsh announced that he would challenge Foss for the Democratic nomination.
 Foss received no support from the party but was offered—and declined—the opportunity to contest for the Bull Moose Party nomination.
 He eventually took out papers for the Republican nomination but failed to qualify for the primary ballot.
 He ran in the general election as an Independent.
 It was a Democratic landslide, and Foss trailed far behind the other three candidates.
 He left office on January 4, 1914.

 1925 campaign for Congress

 In 1925, Foss ran for the 5th Congressional District as a "Coolidge-Democrat."
 He lost by a huge margin and did not win any districts.

 Personal

-Foss married his employer's daughter, Lilla Sturtevant, on June 12, 1884.
-They had two daughters: Ella S. Foss and Phebe R. Foss.
+On June 12, 1884, Foss married his employer's daughter, Lilla Rollins Sturtevant (1860–1925).
+Together, they had two sons and two daughters: